David-aka-Magic/David-aka-Magic/README.md

 Email: dcaelr125@gmail.com

-Location: Prairie Village, KS (Available for remote projects)
+Location: KS (Available for remote projects)

 <!--
 **David-aka-Magic/David-aka-Magic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.